 46 Who found favour before God and asked to find a habitation for the God of Jacob.

 47 But Solomon built him a house.

-48 Howbeit the Most High dwelleth not in houses made with hands; as saith the prophet, 49 The heaven is my throne, And the earth the footstool of my feet: What manner of house will ye build me? saith the Lord: Or what is the place of my rest?
+49 Heaven is my thrown, And the earth is my footstool: What manner of house will ye build me, saith the Lord,—Or what shall be the place of my resting?

-52 Which of the prophets did not your fathers persecute? and they killed them that showed before of the coming of the Righteous One; of whom ye have now become betrayers and murderers; 53 ye who received the law as it was ordained by angels, and kept it not.
+52 Which of the prophets did not your fathers persecute?
+Yea they slew them who declared beforehand concerning the coming of the Righteous One—Of whom now ye have become betrayers and murderers!